Group Information and Activities

 The suggested schedule is:

-The Social Studies department offers Contemporary Issues, Psychology and Sociology as one semester electives for students.
-Each of these courses fulfill the requirement for a state elective.
-The grades in these classes do count for the students Hope Scholarship GPS.
+The Social Studies department offers Contemporary Issues, Psychology, and Sociology as one-semester electives for students.
+Each of these courses fulfills the requirement for a state elective.
+The grades in these classes do count toward the students' Hope Scholarship GPS.
+Social Studies Electives